posabsolute/jQuery-Validation-Engine/README.md

 ### showOneMessage
 Only display the first incorrect validation message instead of normally stacking it.
 It will follows the validation hierarchy you used in the input and only show the first error.

+### showPrompts
+If set to false, prompts never show.

 ### ajaxFormValidation
 If set to true, turns Ajax form validation logic on.
 Defaults to *false*.
 Form validation takes place when the validate() action is called or when the form is submitted.